Trauma Informed Therapy

 Licensed Clinical Professional Counselor (LCPC)

-Life can be challenging, everyday stress such as job difficulties, relationship issues, past trauma and crisis can overwhelm you.
-Trauma Informed Therapy, can help you address areas negatively impacting your ability to live a fulfilling life.
+Life can be challenging; everyday stress, such as job difficulties, relationship issues, past trauma, and crisis, can overwhelm you.
+Trauma informed therapy in Overland Park can help you address areas that negatively impact your ability to live a fulfilling life.

 The underlying question is not “What’s wrong with you?” but “What happened to you?”
 What are often called symptoms are actually adaptations to traumatic events.
 Healing can and does happen!